-Purpose To provide Navy and Marine Corps officers and senior enlisted (E6 and above) with knowledge and skills required to plan amphibious operations.
-This training focuses on the tasks performed by officers and senior enlisted assigned to the primary and special staff sections of the Amphibious Ready Group (ARG) and Marine Expeditionary Unit (MEU).
+Purpose.
+To provide Navy and Marine Corps officers, and senior enlisted (E6 and above) with the knowledge and skills required to plan amphibious operations.
+This training focuses on the tasks performed by officers and senior enlisted assigned to the primary and special staff sections of the Amphibious Ready Group (ARG) and Marine Expeditionary Unit (MEU), respectively.

-Scope The course details the six steps in the Marine Corps Planning Process (MCPP), providing students with an understanding of the planning framework, staff activities and required outputs necessary to successfully plan amphibious operations.
-It is designed to impart on students specific knowledge and skills to effectively serve as part of an ARG/MEU staff.
-Students will be assigned to an operational planning team and expected to conduct planning using the MCPP during practical application exercises.
-The students will utilize a realistic configuration of Navy and Marine Corps assets during practical applications and apply them to scenarios that are in accordance with likely mission profiles for an ARG/MEU.
+Scope.
+The course details the six steps in the Marine Corps Planning Process (MCPP) and Navy Planning Process (NPP), providing students with an understanding of the planning framework, preparatory staff activities, and required outputs necessary to successfully plan amphibious operations.
+It is designed to impart onto students the specific knowledge and skills to effectively serve as part of an ARG/MEU staff.
+Students will be assigned to an operational planning team and expected to conduct planning using the MCPP/NPP during practical application exercises.
+The students will utilize a realistic configuration of Navy and Marine Corps assets during practical applications, and apply them to scenarios that are in accordance with likely mission profiles for an ARG/MEU.
 In addition, students will complete a written examination on the last training day.

 - 1. Students must be graduates of Amphibious Warfare Indoctrination (AWI) (K-2G-0037).
-The AWI prerequisite can be waived upon approval from the N31 Division Head if the student has six months experience aboard an ESG/PHIBRON/MEU unit or staff. - 2.
-USN active and reserve components: commissioned officers and senior enlisted personnel currently assigned to or enroute to amphibious ships, PHIBRON staffs, Expeditionary Strike Groups, Construction Battalion Units, NAVBEACHGRU, SPECWARGRU, TACGRU/TACRON, Marine Expeditionary Units, Expeditionary Combat Command, officers outbound to PEP tours and any others desiring training on the JOPES compatible Marine Corps Planning Process. - 3.
-USMC active and reserve components: commissioned officers and Senior Staff Noncommissioned Officers (SNCOs) from principal and special staffs of a designated MAGTF or Major Subordinate Element (MSE).
+This AWI prerequisite can be waived upon approval from the N71 Division Head if the student has six months experience aboard an ESG/PHIBRON/MEU staff or stationed as ship's company or amphibious platform.
+Waiver request correspondence sent to EwtgpacQuotas@navy.mil will be forwarded to the decision-making authority. - 2.
+USN commissioned officers and senior enlisted personnel (active or reserve component) currently assigned to/en-route to amphibious ships, PHIBRON staffs, Expeditionary Strike Groups, Construction Battalion Units, NAVBEACHGRU, SPECWARGRU, TACGRU/TACRON, MEUs, Expeditionary Combat Command, officers outbound to PEP tours and any others desiring training on the JOPES compatible Navy/Marine Corps Planning Process.

+3. USMC commissioned officers and senior Staff Noncommissioned Officers (SNCOs) - active or reserve component - from principal and special staffs of a designated MAGTF or Major Subordinate Element (MSE).